 - Local wines and rakia: Bulgaria has a rich wine tradition that you should definitely taste.
 Melnik is fun to visit in this respect!

-A wide range of hotels, restaurants and eateries can be found in the centre of Banya (and beyond).
-There are even several campsites in the area.
+In Banya (and beyond), there is a wide range of hotels, restaurants and eateries.
+There are also several campsites in the area.

 Grand Hotel Therme Banya